FraunhoferIWES/iwopy/paper/paper.md

 optimization problems.

-The core functionality of `iwopy` is to provide interfaces to other existing Python optimization packages, like `pymoo` [@pymoo] or `pygmo` [@pygmo].
-Once the problem is formulated within the framework sketched above, the optimizers from the supported liked packages can be selected and switched easily.
+The core functionality of `iwopy` is to provide interfaces to other existing Python optimization packages, like `pymoo` [@pymoo], `pygmo` [@pygmo], or `scipy [@scipy]`.
+Once the problem is formulated within the framework sketched above, all individual optimizers from the supported linked packages can be selected and switched easily.

+Note that more optimization packages are available which are not yet supported, like `pyomo [@pyomo]`, `Platypus [@platypus]`, `DEAP [@deap]` and others.
+Each package is well suited for solving a wide range of optimization problems, and they all come with extensive user interfaces.
+However, `iwopy` addresses a unification of those interfaces, enabling the user to benefit from all supported optimizers without the need of extensive changes of the code base.

 The design of `iwopy` has a focus on vectorized evaluation approaches, as for example often provided by heuristic algorithms that rely on the concept of populations.
 If the vectorized